Prizes and bursaries

 The Perinatal Faculty has set up a new prize for trainees in order to promote an interest in perinatal psychiatry and to encourage engagement with the topic.

-Candidates are invited to submit a poster for the Perinatal Trainees’ conference (25 May 2023) regarding an aspect of perinatal mental health.
-See Call for Posters for details.
+Candidates are invited to submit a poster for the Perinatal Trainees’ conference (2025 date TBC) regarding an aspect of perinatal mental health.
+Details will be announced here.

 Prize